 - extreme tiredness

-- tingling in the hands and feet
+- Tingling sensations in the feet and hands

-- mood changes, irritability and depression
+- mood swings, irritability, and depression

 - vision disturbances

 - pale skin

 Due to vitamin B12’s function in cell division and growth, proper levels are necessary to support healthful hair growth.
 Let’s get more involved in the topic of hair…

 Why B12 Deficit Causes Greying and Hair Loss

 The hair we grow grows every day as hair cells multiply and divide which push the hair up and out of the skin’s surface.
 Hair cells can be imagined growing as Lego blocks.
 The only difference is that it’s creating from the upside down.

 Comparatively to other cells in the body hair follicles are among the most rapidly growing cells.
 They are also dependent on a steady supply of nutrients.
 One of these is B12 which is essential to synthesize DNA.
 Without B12, the instructions to build cells are not complete, and the cells cannot multiply and grow.